 Set the scene for your viewers with props.
 A corner office with fabulous views of the city, a lab complete with equipment, a busy office, a factory – whatever would make sense for the product or service your video is marketing.

-Instead of making a regular talking heads video, they use additional content.
-The B-roll footage complements the speaker’s words, rather than distracting from the message.
-Likewise, the music selected for the video is dynamic and upbeat – just the right choice to keep viewers energized and interested.
+Instead of making a regular talking heads video, use additional content.
+Use B-roll footage to complement the speaker’s words.
+Just be sure it doesn’t distract from the message.
+Likewise, the music you select for the video should be dynamic and upbeat – just the right choice to keep viewers energized and interested.

 If B-roll footage isn’t within your budget, or you don’t have the time to track any down, use more than one camera when filming.
 Or, adjust the zoom for different segments of the conversation, either when filming or in post-production.
 That way, you can shift between perspectives to keep viewers engaged, and to make edits smoother.